 The Fund may, in its discretion, determine what portion, if any, of the amount paid to a redeeming Unitholder on a redemption of Class A Units is an allocation and designation to the Unitholder of net realized capital gains of the Fund that were realized by the Fund to facilitate the redemption of Class A Units.
 Any such allocation and designation will reduce the redemption price otherwise payable to the redeeming Unitholder.
-Provided that certain Tax Proposals are enacted as proposed, an amount so allocated and designated to a redeeming Unitholder may only be deductible to the Fund to the extent of the gain that would otherwise be realized by the Unitholder on the redemption of Units.
-Assuming that such Tax Proposals are enacted in their current form, the taxable component of distributions by the Fund to non-redeeming Unitholders could be greater than it would be in the absence of such amendments.
+Based on recent amendments to the Tax Act, an amount so allocated and designated to a redeeming Unitholder will only be deductible to the Fund to the extent of the gain that would otherwise be realized by the Unitholder on the redemption of Class A Units.